Check if you can get your money back after a scam

 There might be ways you can you get your money back – it depends on how you paid.

 If you paid by card or PayPal

 If you've paid for something you haven't received, you might be able to get your money back.

-If the item cost more than £100 but less than £30,000, you might be able to claim under the Consumer Rights Act - this is known as a 'Section 75 claim'.
+If you paid by credit card and the item cost more than £100 but less than £30,000, you might be able to claim under the Consumer Credit Act - this is known as a 'Section 75 claim'.

 See our advice on getting your money back if you paid by card or PayPal.

 If you paid by bank transfer or Direct Debit

 Contact your bank immediately to let them know what’s happened and ask if you can get a refund.